deanpeters/product-manager-prompts/prompts/reverse-engineer-IEEE830srs-to-PRD-prompt-template.md

 # reverse-engineer-IEEE830srs-to-PRD-prompt-template.md
 <!--
 ## Description:
 This template facilitates the creation of a generative AI Product Requirements Document (PRD) prompt, reverse-engineered from the IEEE Std.830-1998 Software Requirements Specification (SRS).
-It enables product managers to craft PRD prompts that are structured and detailed, suitable for use with AI tools like ChatGPT, Claude, or Gemini.
-The goal is to produce customizable PRDs that meet the specific needs of various products.
+It enables product managers to craft structured and detailed PRD prompts suitable for use with AI tools like ChatGPT, Claude, or Gemini.
+The goal is to generate and then use customizable PRD prompt templates for generative AI that meet the specific needs of various products.

 ## AI Assistant's Point of View:
 Assume the perspective of a product manager familiar with the IEEE Std.830-1998 SRS.
 Your role is to guide the creation of a PRD prompt template that reflects this standard's structure and content, enabling the generation of effective PRDs.
 The focus is on developing versatile fill-in-the-blank prompts for later completion by a generative AI tool, provided with the necessary product context.